padrinobook/padrinobook/chapters/creating_models.md

 ```

 I want to add myself as a test user.
-Since I'm German, I want to use special symbols, called umlauts, from my language.
+Since I'm German, I want to use special symbols, called mutated vowel[^vowel] from the German language.
 To make Ruby aware of this, I'm putting `# encoding: utf-8` at the header of the file.
 The symbol `:user` stands for the definition for user model.
 To make our factory available in all our tests, we have to *require* our factory in the `spec_helper.rb`:

+[^vowel]: Their name is "Umlaut" in the German language

 ```ruby